yaba/ALShortcut/README.md

 # ALShortcut

-Adds context menu option to open A.L. with selected ResourceURI.
+Adds context menu to open A.L. detectors with selected ResourceURI.

 (Enable Developer mode to install on Chrome or Edge)